 You can find up-to-date information on the wearing of face coverings / masks due to the COVID-19 pandemic and information relating to exemptions on the States website here.

-Here is some further information about the wearing of face masks, which will come into effect on Saturday 13th February.
-Face coverings must be worn in certain specific indoor public spaces and on all public transport, unless you are exempt.
+From Friday 17 December 2021, face coverings must be worn in certain specific indoor public spaces and on all public transport, unless you are exempt.

 Exemptions will be made if any of the following reasons apply: